MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Abstract

 \section{Abstract}

-Vehicular networks are exposed to various threats resulting from malicious attacks.
-These threats compromise the security and reliability of communications among road users, thereby jeopardizing road and traffic safety.
-One of the main vectors of these attacks within vehicular networks is misbehaving vehicles.
-To address this challenge, we propose deploying a pretrained Large Language Model (LLM)-empowered Misbehavior Detection System (MDS) within an edge-cloud detection framework.
-Specifically, we fine-tune Mistral-7B, a state-of-the-art LLM, as the edge component to enable real-time detection, whereas a larger LLM deployed in the cloud can conduct a more comprehensive analysis.
-Our experiments conducted on the extended VeReMi dataset demonstrate Mistral-7B's superior performance, achieving 98\% accuracy compared to other LLMs such as LLAMA2-7B and RoBERTa.
-Additionally, we investigate the impact of window size on computational costs to optimize deployment efficiency.
-Leveraging LLMs in MDS shows interesting results in improving the detection of vehicle misbehavior, consequently strengthening vehicular network security to ensure the safety of road users.
+Malicious attacks on vehicular networks pose a serious threat to road safety as well as communication reliability.
+A major source of these threats stems from misbehaving vehicles within the network.
+To address this challenge, we propose a Large Language Model (LLM)-empowered Misbehavior Detection System (MDS) within an edge-cloud detection framework.
+Specifically, we fine-tune Mistral-7B, a compact and high-performing LLM, to detect misbehavior based on Basic Safety Messages (BSM) sequences as the edge component for real-time detection, while a larger LLM deployed in the cloud validates and reinforces the edge model's detection through a more comprehensive analysis.
+By updating only 0.012\% of the model parameters, our model, which we named MistralBSM, achieves 98\% accuracy in binary classification and 96\% in multiclass classification on a selected set of attacks from VeReMi dataset, outperforming LLAMA2-7B and RoBERTa.
+Our results validate the potential of LLMs in MDS, showing a significant promise in strengthening vehicular network security to better ensure the safety of road users.